a-rahimi/dataframe/README.md

 # Introduction

-Dataframes are datastructures that facilitate statistical operations on datasets.
-They borrow ideas from data query languages like SQL , but they're data structures intended to be used inside a host programming language.
+Dataframes are data structures that facilitate statistical operations on datasets.
+They borrow ideas from data query languages like SQL, but instead of providing a standalone language, they're intended to be used inside a host programming language.
 Since their introduction to the S programming language in 1990, dataframes have been enhanced and cleaned up in many ways.
 For example, the R programming language introduced [dplyr](http://dplyr.tidyverse.org), which expands the semantics of data frames, [Pandas](https://pandas.pydata.org) implements dataframes for Python, and [Polars](https://www.pola.rs) implements them in Rust.

 Traditionally, dataframes are two-dimensional tables, like tables in relational database, or like numerical matrices.
 Unlike a matrix, a dataframe may contain